wp-plugins/gwolle-gb/readme.txt

 = 1.0.1 =
 * 2014-12-05
-* Frontend uses now input-button for the write link
+* Frontend uses now input-button for the write link.
+* Frontend checks again for double post.

 = 1.0 =
 * 2014-11-28